SoftwareToolworks/IPNode/lab/README.md

 #### Testing Lab
-An area where the Timing Estimation algorithms can be tested.
+An area where the Timing Estimation algorithms can be developed.